GitLab CI/CD Integration

 The integration does not process changes because they do not align with the integration settings.

-The vcs.log file contains records of the events related to the GitLab integration.
+Check the vcs.log file in the log files of your YouTrack.
+This file contains records of the events related to the GitLab integration.
 It will tell you about processed issues, applied settings, errors, and problems.